 We seek to advance development of our product candidates through external funding arrangements.
 We may slow down development programs or place them on hold during periods that are not covered by external funding.
-We have received funding from the U.S. government for the following development programs:
+We have received funding from the U.S. government for a number of our development programs.
+We continue to actively pursue additional government sponsored development contracts and grants and commercial collaborative relationships.
+We also encourage both governmental and non-governmental agencies and philanthropic organizations to provide development funding or to conduct clinical studies of our product candidates.